Participants in a whole farm planning class in Hartland, Vt., 2011.

 Classes and Courses for Aspiring and Beginning Farmers

-No matter what stage your farm business is in, UVM Extension offers classes to help you reach your full potential.
+No matter what stage your farm business is in, UVM Extension offers educational opportunities to help you reach your full potential.
 Following are courses offered by the New Farmer Project and other UVM Extension programs that are specifically designed to meet the needs of aspiring and beginning farmers.
 Check our Calendar for a regional list of events— from field days and workshops to classes and webinars— that may be of interest but do not necessarily specifically target beginning farmers.

 For aspiring farmers and start-ups

 Get your enterprise off to the right start.
 Participants define goals, explore and evaluate opportunities and resources, and become familiar with state and federal agriculture programs.
 Offered online and in person.
 Co-sponsored by the Women's Agricultural Network.
 More Growing Places course information and registration materials.